nealrichardson/nealrichardson.github.io/content/post/pkgdown.md

 ## Edit man pages

 Look at the "reference" index page and the various help pages and see how things are translated and displayed on the web.
 For me, this was an area where I could spend lots of time.
 I tend to write the roxygen docstrings when I write functions but seldom review how they're rendered as man pages.
-Sure, I could look at the HTML help files within the R package itself without `pkgdown`, or even preview the PDF version of your package manual---I'm sure everyone does `R CMD Rd2pdf man/` all the time, right?
+Sure, I could look at the HTML help files within the R package itself without `pkgdown`, or even preview the PDF version of the package manual---I'm sure everyone does `R CMD Rd2pdf man/` all the time, right?
 But some things stand out more clearly as needing refinement when viewed in the context of your website.

 In addition to general content, a few features of the help pages are worth special attention.
 First, check out the "title" and "description" of each man page.
 The title is the top line of your roxygen block, and the description is the first paragraph after that.
 You'll see the titles displayed on the `reference/index.html` page of your pkgdown site, and if you're like me, you'll probably immediately notice inconsistencies in how you title the man pages: capitalization, length, verb tense, etc.